zelmasbahi/msid/FINAL_SETUP_SUMMARY.md

    - Form data sent to FormSubmit.co

 4. **FormSubmit sends email** to you:
-   - Subject: "MSID School New Contact"
+   - Subject: "Msid School New Contact"
    - All form data in table format

 5. **User redirected** to thank you page: